Open-Community-Building/community.hooks/ki-connect-monnem_2025_03_18.md

 - This is the Nature paper I contributed to: An integrated encyclopedia of DNA elements in the human genome: https://www.nature.com/articles/nature11247

+The important points from the talk:

+When you continuously add new stuff to your RAG, things that used to work can suddenly fail.
+Then you need to take a good look at what you are actually adding, and whether the quality is good enough.
+There is nothing worse that adding something without checking first, only to later see that you added something bogus that confused the system.

+Someone will pick up the pieces later when things go wrong, and that person better gets a good picture of the purpose and good versioned input and output examples to fix what can be fixed, especially when the AI system is business critical

+- version everything you learn about your RAG system.
+Document all input and output.

+- human feedback is important. collect it with from the domain experts, and document it

+- when starting with a RAG system, clearly state what should be used for, and what problem it should solve.

+Some thing to keep in mind:

+- you need to evaluate the whole chain of a RAG, not just the individual parts.

+One thing to not forget:

+- strong focus on checking the chunking